mi2no/cpp-plotkit/README.md

-A small header for C++ vector plotting with no dependencies.
+A small header for C++ plotting with no dependencies.